SAP-docs/preview.developer.concur.com/src/api-reference/user-provisioning/integration/guide.md

 As a client or partner of SAP Concur, you can use the System for Cross-Domain Identity Management (SCIM) user management API to enable automatic provisioning of users between your system and SAP Concur.
 This onboarding document describes how to build a SCIM endpoint and integrate with the SAP Concur provisioning service.
 The SCIM specification provides a common user schema for provisioning.
 When used in conjunction with federation standards, SCIM gives administrators an end-to-end, standards-based solution for access management.

-### UPS has these benefits over the flat file process:
+### User Provisioning Service benefits over the flat file process:
  Maintains consistency between SAP Concur solutions and the HCM or provisioning source:
 * UPS supports close to real time experience vs. SAP Concur overnight processing with built in retry logic for outages.
 If there is an outage within Concur, HCM or provisioning source can contine to provision new and updated user data to Concur.
 UPS will queue that data until services are operational and can process reqeust.
 If there is a failure at the HCM and a large change set is created, once back on line - UPS is able to recieve that large dataset and will process them in sequence and as quickly as services can process.
 Real-time integration: